ceresek/prints/things/ivar-holder-tassimo/README.md

 The single sided version is for hanging the packages below a shelf, the double sided version is on the photo.

-Should fit any shelf with the same height.
+Should fit any shelf with the same height, the height is a parameter in source code.

 # Printing